 About Egg Washing and Storage

-The truth is you do not have to wash any farm-fresh egg that is to be stored.
+The truth is, you do not have to wash any farm-fresh egg that is to be stored.
 When eggs are laid, they are covered with a thin, protective membrane called the bloom.
 This protective layer keeps bacteria, dirt, and other bad things out of the egg and all the eggy goodness inside.

 Commercial egg plants wash their eggs in chlorine bleach and soap.
-This of course destroys the bloom and some of the chemicals leech inside through the tiny pores of the eggshell which are now exposed.
+This, of course, destroys the bloom and some of the chemicals leech inside through the tiny pores of the eggshell, which are now exposed.

 YUCK!
 I would NEVER use this at my home.

 I don’t wash any eggs that I’m going to store.
-If one of my girls’ eggs has dirt or poop on it, I wipe it off with a clean dry cloth and put it where I can use it next and wash it just before I use it.
+If one of my girls’ eggs has dirt or poop on it, I wipe it off with a clean dry cloth and put it where I can use it next, and wash it just before I use it.

-Why I don’t wash my eggs
+Why don’t I wash my eggs?

 The reason I don’t wash eggs is simply because of the bloom.

-It’s pretty safe to assume every egg has bacteria on it and egg washers cite this as the reason they wash their eggs.
+It’s pretty safe to assume every egg has bacteria on it, and egg washers cite this as the reason they wash their eggs.
 But the truth is, washing an egg and removing the protective membrane makes it more likely that bacteria can get inside the shell.

 Bacteria love moisture, so adding it along with removing the membrane creates the perfect environment for bacteria to breed, increasing the risk of egg penetration.
 Whether or not to wash an egg is a personal decision.
-However, I strongly feel not washing the egg is the best way.
+However, I strongly feel that not washing the egg is the best way.

 Should I refrigerate my eggs?